 There are many theories as to why this might be, from high redundancy rates to changing personal circumstances.
 Despite the reason, it is clear that 2021 was the Age of the Startup.

 Now, with 2022 well underway and the ongoing pandemic, entrepreneurs have to adapt.
 Life as an entrepreneur is busy.

-There is never enough time in the day, from managing workflow, hiring staff, and meeting project deadlines to keep on top of accounts and ensuring healthy business cash flow.
+There is never enough time in the day, from managing workflow, hiring staff, and meeting project deadlines to keeping on top of accounts and ensuring healthy business cash flow.

 Thankfully, the challenges of the past two years have caused businesses to innovate their processes and utilise productivity tools to meet the demands of their client onboarding, customers, and their time restraints.

 Below we share the best productivity tools for entrepreneurs following Covid-19.

 No matter the size of your business, whether it’s just you or a team of over 50, Trello is an excellent platform for organising your workflow and managing your projects.